Best Methods for How to Fix Diastasis Recti: Exercises and Treatments Explained

 An illustration representing the role of physical therapy in healing diastasis recti.

-Neuromuscular electrical stimulation (NMES) is another physical therapy option that can enhance muscle activation.
+Neuromuscular electrical stimulation (NMES) is another physical therapy option that can target muscle activation.
 While physical therapy may not guarantee a complete fix for diastasis recti, it helps re-strengthen the abdominal muscles and prevent further deterioration.

 Non-Surgical Treatments for Diastasis Recti